 At the entrance to the kitchen is a wide cabinet filled with tableware, which serves as a display cabinet for the beautiful serving dishes and embroideries collected by the client all around the world.

 In contrast to the style common in Israel, the clients chose to keep the kitchen itself closed and separated from the rest of the house, and to consider it as a separate room.
 A warm wooden table is located in the center of the room for light breakfasts, which completes the room with the colorful cabinets which complement it.
-A Belgian Iron door leads from the kitchen to a practical service balcony.
+A Belgian iron door leads from the kitchen to a practical service veranda.

 The master bedroom and its adjacent bathroom are filled with cool light blues, which balance the wood.

-Gentle handmade laceworks were integrated into the windows and glass door.
+Delicate handmade laceworks were integrated into the windows and glass door.

-The new Mamad (secure space) which was added to the apartment is used as a study room by the children.
+The new Mamad (secure shelter) which was added to the apartment is used as a study room by the children.
 Beautiful illustrations from various children books adorn the walls and create a charming and naïve ambiance.